 They're disturbingly normal.

 Wait, what?
 How can normal people participate in acts of mass, semi-indiscriminate violence?
 As social psychologists have found again and again and again and again and again... it's not the individual that matters, but the collective.
-The whole is completely different from the sum of its parts.
+The whole is completely different from the sum of its parts. (sidenote: No, I'm not including Zimbardo's infamous Stanford Prison Experiment.
+That study had so many methodological flaws, and was never replicated.
+Zimbardo's other, less-known work is much better.)

 This is called emergence.
 Which can be a rather fluffy, abstract concept, so here's an analogy that helps me understand it: